 The Project is not anticipated to produce noxious or offensive emissions related to noise, glare and dust or odor.
 The Restaurant will be subject to the Condition of Approval No. 11 regarding odor control.
-The Project Sponsor will not be installing any rooftop mechanical equipment and will be using the "Turbochef i5 Ventless Oven" which emits very low particulate matter and is considered a low grease emissions appliance by the Department of Public Health.
+The Project Sponsor will not be installing any rooftop mechanical equipment and will be using an oven hood that is vented with a unit that cleans and allows air return from inside the building.